UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanGatewaySimplify.md

 `func (o *UnibeeApiBeanGatewaySimplify) HasGatewayType() bool`

 HasGatewayType returns a boolean if a field has been set.

+### GetMinimumAmount

+`func (o *UnibeeApiBeanGatewaySimplify) GetMinimumAmount() int64`

+GetMinimumAmount returns the MinimumAmount field if non-nil, zero value otherwise.

+### GetMinimumAmountOk

+`func (o *UnibeeApiBeanGatewaySimplify) GetMinimumAmountOk() (*int64, bool)`

+GetMinimumAmountOk returns a tuple with the MinimumAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMinimumAmount

+`func (o *UnibeeApiBeanGatewaySimplify) SetMinimumAmount(v int64)`

+SetMinimumAmount sets MinimumAmount field to given value.

+### HasMinimumAmount

+`func (o *UnibeeApiBeanGatewaySimplify) HasMinimumAmount() bool`

+HasMinimumAmount returns a boolean if a field has been set.

+### GetWebhookEndpointUrl

+`func (o *UnibeeApiBeanGatewaySimplify) GetWebhookEndpointUrl() string`

+GetWebhookEndpointUrl returns the WebhookEndpointUrl field if non-nil, zero value otherwise.

+### GetWebhookEndpointUrlOk

+`func (o *UnibeeApiBeanGatewaySimplify) GetWebhookEndpointUrlOk() (*string, bool)`

+GetWebhookEndpointUrlOk returns a tuple with the WebhookEndpointUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWebhookEndpointUrl

+`func (o *UnibeeApiBeanGatewaySimplify) SetWebhookEndpointUrl(v string)`

+SetWebhookEndpointUrl sets WebhookEndpointUrl field to given value.

+### HasWebhookEndpointUrl

+`func (o *UnibeeApiBeanGatewaySimplify) HasWebhookEndpointUrl() bool`

+HasWebhookEndpointUrl returns a boolean if a field has been set.

+### GetWebhookSecret

+`func (o *UnibeeApiBeanGatewaySimplify) GetWebhookSecret() string`

+GetWebhookSecret returns the WebhookSecret field if non-nil, zero value otherwise.

+### GetWebhookSecretOk

+`func (o *UnibeeApiBeanGatewaySimplify) GetWebhookSecretOk() (*string, bool)`

+GetWebhookSecretOk returns a tuple with the WebhookSecret field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWebhookSecret

+`func (o *UnibeeApiBeanGatewaySimplify) SetWebhookSecret(v string)`

+SetWebhookSecret sets WebhookSecret field to given value.

+### HasWebhookSecret

+`func (o *UnibeeApiBeanGatewaySimplify) HasWebhookSecret() bool`

+HasWebhookSecret returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)